asciamanna/asciamanna.github.io/_drafts/an-agile-adoption-conversation.md

 __*Well, no we fix the scope of all of our projects up front.
 Iterating would put us at risk for missing the deadlines the organization has set.
 That would be bad, we'd look like we aren't working hard enough.*__

-Fixing the scope of your projects?
 Does your Product Owner work with your team to help craft user stories?

-__*She's responsible for taking the requirements document and translating it into the user story format and entering it into our Jira backlog.*__
+__*She's responsible for taking the requirements document and translating it into the user story format and entering it into our Jira backlog if that's what you mean.*__

+Not exactly.
 Do you get any customer feedback?

 __*No our scrum team doesn't.
 I've never interacted with a customer.
 We are pretty far removed from the feedback loop.
 The organization would create a new project for us based on feedback some time in the future.*__

 Are you getting stakeholder feedback in your sprint review that informs your backlog?

 __*No, our management and organizational leadership comes and watches to see our progress but we don't get much feedback.
-They typically ask when we'll be done.*__
+They're most interested in when we'll be done.
+So that's the question that gets asked at every review.*__

 How is your team estimating?

 __*Our estimates are used to see if we will meet the deadlines.
 Or at least increase the organization's confidence we will meet their deadlines.
-We aren't allowed to change the way we estimate since so much of the organization is interested in our velocity.
+Management has said it's important that all of our teams estimate the same way since they are so interested in our velocity.
+They want it to be as similar as possible across teams.
 We do a lot of high-level estimates for our large projects.*__

 How do you do those?